-In addition, the MPO plans to fund a study in the FFY 2016 UPWP that will evaluate methods for performing more sophisticated equity analyses on the TIP.
+In addition, the FFY 2016 UPWP will fund a study to evaluate methods for performing more sophisticated equity analyses on the TIP.
 Such analyses would help to ensure the equitable distribution of benefits and burdens for projects that are not individually listed in the LRTP because they will be funded through O&M-type programs and will be selected through TIP programming.